f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 View the objects which were created by the iApp
 -----------------------------------------------

 #.
-Select the Components tab at the top of the page
+Select the *Components* tab at the top of the page

 #.
 Is the Virtual server available?

 #.
 Are the pool members available?

 #.
-Is the Node Available?
+Is the Node available?

 #.
 Review the remaining parameters (any questions)